This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - Absurdly Sharp Blade: Very fond of honing his sword, and wanted it to be "sharp enough to shave the hair from a womans cunt".

 - Arranged Marriage: To Catelyn, in order to join the Tullys and Starks as part of Rickard Stark's "southron ambitions".
 He died before it could go through.
 According to Barbrey Dustin, Brandon never loved Catelyn, though Catelyn loved him.

 - Big Brother Instinct: After his sister Lyanna's abduction it's perfectly understandable that he goes seeking answers from the royal court.
 Still, marching into King's Landing and demanding the Prince come out to die without an army behind him was not at all wise.
 Especially given the nature of the King.

 - The Charmer: Very likely an example.
 People who knew him tend to have a generally positive view of him, and he certainly appears to have had a way with the ladies.
 Ned and other men who knew him also have a generally positive impression of him (well, except for Littlefinger — for obvious reasons).
 Even though most of them also note his flaws, he's usually forgiven for them and/or they are excused.
-Of course, charm does you very little when faced with acute paranoid-crazy which is thus immune to it.
+Of course, charm does you very little when faced with acute paranoid-crazy.

 - The Casanova: He was quite the ladies' man, going far enough to deflower Lord Ryswell's daughter Barbrey, which is a definite no-no. Fans speculate that he was the father of Ashara Dayne's stillborn daughter as well.